 Trying to arrange a date is an immense task, and some Hollywood films make it appear ever so easy!
 There’s never any issues getting a resturant reservation, nobody gets held up in traffic and no-one walks into the resturant with their blouse inside out (not, that this has happened to me *ahem*).
 Everything seems to go according to plan and the couple have a great time.
 It’s enough to make you feel just a little bit down.
 However, don’t worry!
 I have managed to find some pretty awful dates that didn’t go well for the characters involved.
 Happy Belated Valentines Day everyone!
 Continue reading A Date to Remember: The Worst Dates Scenes in Film

 I had a surreal experience watching “The Irishman” (2019).
 There is a scene of a gangster assassinated while he is eating dinner with his family in a restaurant in New York City’s Little Italy.
 As I watched I slowly recognized the restaurant and remembered a dinner I had had with my brother and two cousins so many years ago I had forgotten all about it.
 My memories superimposed themselves on the murder taking place onscreen which I had never known before had happened there.
 As an Italian American raised in New York one must sometimes wonder, “Have I really been living in a Martin Scorsese film all my life?”
 Continue reading Review: The Irishman

 People like to say that original movies are in short supply these days, swallowed up by the onslaught of comic book films, remakes/reboots, and live-action adaptations of 80s cartoons based on toys.
 Whilst there is truth to this observation, its conclusions are flawed.
 Not only have some incredibly bold and unique recent films come from pre-existing IP like “The Lego Movie”, “Mad Max: Fury Road” and “Spider-Man: Into the Spider-Verse”, but so-called “original” films are often just as guilty of recycling and retrofitting the concepts of the past.
-Quentin Tarantino and Edgar Wright have made their entire careers out of essentially crafting extended tributes to their childhood favourites, communicating their own perspectives and ideas through the lens of pulp genre cinema.

-A piece of art’s problematic-ness is subjective to the viewer who consumes the art; there is no definite arbiter--or way of deciding--just what kinds of art are inherently, objectively problematic.
+A piece of art’s problematic-ness is subjective to the viewer who consumes the art; there is no definite arbiter–or way of deciding–just what kinds of art are inherently, objectively problematic.
 Only the individual can deem something to be problematic.
 If certain individuals agree with others, a mass of individuals with like-minds (and nuanced values) come together, then we have a basic form of society.